numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 This document details the specificities of Coco's performance assessment with respect to the biobjective test suite ``bbob-biobj`` described in more detail in [bbob-biobj-functions-doc]_ .

+.. todo::   * perf assessement is relative - we face a problem: we do not have the optimum.
+			* How do we deal with this problem? [ this should probably be a section]
+				* estimate the optimum
+				* but approximation, meant to change / be improved - therefore need to ensure compatibility
+				* compatibility + easy re-estimation of the performance when the reference set is improved
-.. todo::  * we do not have the optimum (except for f1)
+			* we do not have the optimum (except for f1)
  			* we estimate it (how: running some algorithms) and it is meant to be changed with time (improved with time)
  			* things are based on the archive of nondominated solutions
  			* we measure the hypervolume difference between the dynamic archive and this reference set.